unicfdlab/hybridCentralSolvers/README.md

 3. **reactingPimpleCentralFoam** - Pressure-based semi implicit compressible flow solver based on central-upwind schemes of Kurganov and Tadmor for combustion with chemical reactions and LTS support for steady-state calculations

+4. **twoPhaseMixingCentralFoam** - Transient Eulerian two-phase solver.
+Liquid and gas are considered as compressible fluids.
+Mass transfer at the interface is not accounted.

+5. **twoPhaseMixingCentralDyMFoam** - Transient Eulerian two-phase solver with dynamic meshes.
+Liquid and gas are considered as compressible fluids.
+Mass transfer at the interface is not accounted.